 - Gut Microbiome:

-- Metabolic indicators, demonstrating specific and vital metabolic functions performed by the microbiota
+- Metabolic indicators, including short-chain fatty acids and beta-glucuronidase, demonstrate specific and vital metabolic functions performed by the microbiota.

-- More than 95% of commensal gut organisms are anaerobic and are difficult to recover by traditional (aerobic) culture techniques; molecular DNA techniques are now considered the standard for anaerobic bacteria assessment in research, permitting identification and quantification of multiple organisms with a single specimen.
+- More than 95% of commensal gut organisms are anaerobic and are difficult to recover by traditional (aerobic) culture techniques.

-- GI Effects assesses a key set of 24 clinically relevant genera/species that map to 7 major phyla.
+- GI Effects assesses a set of 24 genera/species that map to 7 major phyla.

-- Bacterial and mycological culture, which demonstrate the presence of specific beneficial and pathological organisms
+- Bacterial and mycology cultures demonstrate the presence of specific beneficial and pathological organisms.

-- GI Effects provides microscopic examination of fecal specimens for ova and parasites (O&P), the gold standard of diagnosis for many parasites.
+- GI Effects provides microscopic fecal specimen examination for ova and parasites (O&P), the gold standard of diagnosis for many parasites.

-- Determination of one-day or three-day sample collection is based on clinician's clinical index of suspicion for parasitic infection.
-If no/low suspicion, a one day sample will likely be adequate.
-If high suspicion, a three day sample collection is optimal.
+- Selection of a one-day or three-day sample collection is based on the clinician's clinical index of suspicion for parasitic infection.
+If there is no/low suspicion, a one-day sample will likely be adequate.
+For high suspicion, a three-day sample collection is optimal.

 - Additional Biomarkers Available: